ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 No coefficient, roundoff bound, operation ordering, or integrator output is changed by this diagnostic.
 The production reference remains the 21.6201 s three-run median.

+### 9.149 Per-pair comparison closes the residual roundoff track (2026-09-26)

+The pair-level residual comparison confirms systematic underestimation for both new-slot and collision products.
+The nearest-operation residual totals about 55.2% and 50.0%, respectively, of the current directed reference.
+The residual/FMA replacement track is closed and the current upward reconstruction is retained unchanged.

+### 9.150 Cleanup and final seven-second benchmark (2026-09-26)

+Micro-optimisation work is stopped.
+Dense roundoff A/B and carried dense-hot-loop instrumentation are removed.
+The final benchmark returns to the original Van der Pol horizon of 7 seconds and runs three repetitions per method.

+The current-tree benchmark compares the sparse-kernel graded integrator, optimised dense-kernel graded integrator, and optimised QR-preconditioned graded integrator under the same 3e-14 sweeper threshold, maximum step 0.0025, and order 5.

+A strict historical pre-optimisation graded baseline must additionally be run from the recorded historical commit; the current sparse-kernel run is only a control because later behaviour-preserving changes outside the product kernel are present.